- Student Health and Counseling Services

 Register for an upcoming live Helping Students in Distress workshop over Zoom:

-We will also be offering a follow up session for participants in the Helping Students in Distress workshop.
+We will also be offering a follow up session for participants in the Helping Students in Distress workshop, or other of our Wellness Ambassador Trainings.
 This will be a chance to connect with other staff, faculty, and student leaders, talk over scenarios and questions, and develop best practices together.